 The EU-India Strategic Partnership: A Roadmap to 2025 adopted at the EU-India Summit on 15 July 2020 identified actions on research and innovation to facilitate the implementation of ongoing sectoral dialogues and strengthen research and innovation cooperation notably on health research, digital technologies, green technologies, polar sciences, as well as on mobility of scientists and strengthening the innovation dimension of the partnership through connecting startups.

 The EU-India Connectivity Partnership adopted on 8 May 2021, encourages both India and the EU to increase the two-way mobility of students and researchers under the People-to-People building block of the Connectivity Strategy with India.

-- Implementing Arrangement between the European Commission and the Indian Science and Engineering Research Board (SERB)enabling Indian researchers from STEM field to be hosted by ERC grantees in Europe – signed in 2017
+- Implementing Arrangement between the European Commission and the Indian Science and Engineering Research Board (SERB) and

-- Implementing Arrangement between the European Commission and the Indian Council of Social Science Research (ICSSR) enabling Indian researchers from Social Sciences and Humanities field to be hosted by ERC grantees in Europe – signed in October 2020
+- Implementing Arrangement between the European Commission and the Indian Council on Social Sciences Research (ICSSR)

 - European Atomic Energy Community (Euratom) and the Government of India Agreement for research and development cooperation in the peaceful uses of nuclear energy - signed in July 2020

 India is a member of the ITER project